amkelly/amkelly.github.io/README.md

 * [Zen of Python (PEP 20)](https://www.python.org/dev/peps/pep-0020/)
 * [Real Python: How to Write Beautiful Python Code With PEP 8](https://realpython.com/python-pep8/)

 Article and underlying PEP look like good places to go for general style information.
+The more of a handle I get on syntax, the more it becomes clear that there is of course more than one way to do any given operation, syntactically and stylistically.
+Working to understand the notion of some code being more or less 'pythonic' and therefore more or less, what?, elegant?, performant?, syntactially compact?
+It's a notion worth continuing to think through.

 ## Unsorted notes & questions: